What Is Neutron Activation?

 Neutron activation is a physical phenomenon that occurs when a neutron collides with an atom.
 Any given atom is made up of mostly empty space between the furthest edge of its electron cloud and its nucleus, which is tiny by comparison; because neutrons have no electrical charge, they cannot interact with electrons and instead can only interact with the nucleus, which itself contains other neutrons.

-When a neutron collides with a nucleus, the nucleus could absorb the neutron.
+When a neutron collides with a nucleus, the nucleus can absorb the neutron.
 When an atom contains an extra neutron, it becomes an isotope with extra energy in a process called “neutron capture.”
-In many cases, an atom with an extra neutron will become an unstable isotope.
+In many cases, an atom with an extra neutron will become an unstable isotope, or radioisotope.
 In order to return to a state of stability, it must expel the extra energy the neutron gave it.

 Different atoms react with neutrons in different ways depending on their atomic makeup.
 One way unstable isotopes shed this energy is by releasing a short burst of gamma radiation.
 Atoms can also expel this energy and return to a more stable state by releasing beta particles, alpha particles, neutrons, or smaller atoms (i.e. fission byproducts).
 For example, when fissile uranium is bombarded with neutrons, it releases more neutrons along with smaller elements.
 Specific nuclides, or atoms characterized by the number of protons and neutrons in their nuclei, are especially of interest when it comes to neutron irradiation.